arncelik/arncelik.gtihub.io/_posts/2019-01-01-Keras-post.md

 ---

 # What is Keras?
-Let's see what the Keras is before moving on to explanation of my first task of "Machine Learning Practice" project.
+Let's see the definiton of Keras before moving on to explanation of my first task of "Machine Learning Practice" project.
-### Definition:
+## Definition:

 Keras is a high-level neural networks API, written in Python.
 It was developed with a focus on enabling fast experimentation.
 Being able to go from idea to result with the least possible delay is key to doing good research.